utah-cs3550-fa25/assignments/hw7.md

 Make sure you can log in and out.
 Make sure you can see recipe photos and profile photos.
-Make sure you can edit recipes and upload new photos.
+Make sure you can edit recipes and upload new photos (we won't test large photos many megabytes in size; it's OK if those don't work).
 If not, double-check that you made all the necessary edits to `settings.py`, stop the server with `kill`, and rerun the `runserver` command.

 Note that images will load slowly and won't be cached (so they'll be downloaded again and again each time).
 That's ok---fixing that is out